xrdocs/application-hosting/_blogs/2019-08-19-application-hosting-and-packet-io-on-ios-xr-a-deep-dive.md

     Not all platforms have the default-sdr--2 container running on the RP.
 This is true for IOS-XRv9000 and the fixed boxes like the NCS540 or NCS5501/5502.
     But, for modular chassis like NCS5508/5516 etc., there is NO default--sdr-2 container.
-In such a case, the tp_app subgroup gets to utilize 25% of the cpu with remaning 75% used by default-sdr--1 (XR Control Plane container), sysadmin container and the host layer.
+In such a case, the tp_app subgroup gets to utilize 16.67% of the cpu with remaining 83.33% used by default-sdr--1 (16.67%), sysadmin container (16.67%) and the host layer (50%).
     {: .notice--warning}